Marketo/Form-Proxy/README.md

 ### Now, on each landing page... ###

 1. Copy the text from `Custom-HEAD.html.txt` into the `Custom HEAD HTML` field in Marketo Design Studio (click `Landing Page Actions`, then `Edit Page Meta Tags`)
 2. Update that code.
-Replace `http://YOUR-COMPANY.COM/post-proxy/` with the URL to the directory you created in #3 above.
+Replace `http://YOUR-COMPANY.COM/post-proxy/` with the URL to the directory you created in the 3rd server installation step.
 3. Save your landing page and test throughly.

 ### Contributions ###